Shuchi Gupta

 About The Triangle Transportation Choices Program

 Triangle Transportation Choices, a Transportation Demand Management (TDM) program, is a marketing and outreach effort to promote alternative transportation modes within a seven-county region of North Carolina Funding Eligible Locationsincluding the Triangle.
 This seven-county region includes all of Wake and Durham counties and specific areas of five other counties - Orange, Chatham, Franklin, Johnston, and Granville.
-The exact geographic boundaries for the program can be found in the image below on the left hand side.
+The exact geographic boundaries for the program can be found in the image to the left.
+An interactive online map of the Grant Funding Eligibility Area is available here.

 The Triangle Transportation Choice grant program requested proposals for a pilot 2-year RFP covering fiscal year 2024-25 (FY25) and fiscal year 2025-26 (FY26) in Dec 2023.
 It was the first time ever that the program offered grants for a two-year period of performance.
 The RFP closed in February, 2024 and awards were announced in mid-May.